CDAT/cdms/docs/source/manual/cdms_1.rst

 computations.
-For example, if ``u`` and ``v`` are variables representing the eastward and northward components of wind speed, respectively, and both variables are functions of time, latitude, and longitude, then the velocity for time 0 (first index) can be calculated as
+For example, if ``u`` and ``v`` are variables representing the eastward and northward components of wind speed, respectively, and both variables are functions of time, latitude, and longitude, then the velocity for time 0 (first index) can be calculated as:

 .. highlight:: python